Families of self-inverse functions and dilogarithm identities: Further identities obtained via gemini identities

-Results of a similar nature were recently introduced by Hakimoglu-Brown \citep{Hak_25}.
-A detailed study on the generation of dilogarithm ladders can be found in Lewin's monograph on structural properties of polylogarithms \citep{Lew_91}.
+Numerous valid dilogarithm ladder relations can be derived for the plastic constant $P$, as in the following result.
+Results of a similar nature were recently introduced by Hakimoglu-Brown \cite{Hak_25}.
+A detailed study on the generation of dilogarithm ladders can be found in Lewin's monograph on structural properties of polylogarithms \cite{Lewin1991Structural}.